jamesstaub/euclip/README.md

   - panner node : dial
   - XY controls (filters)

+- Sequence
+  - - add a sequence BPM divider
+  - - add reverse/pingpong mode for tracks
+  - - ability for track to have many chainable sequences (perhaps with their own script editor for the chaining logic!?)
 Scripts
   - implement a `.connect(this.mixer)` to create uniform track gain slider or it could be a `__().channelout()` macro which is a `gain`, `panner` and `connect(master)`